RoySegall/solr-script/README.md

 Write something about your project, roy.

 ## Options
-1. `-b` - Add the flag to activate solr in the background.
+1. `-b | --background` - Add the flag to activate solr in the background.
 Example: `./solr.sh -b`.